Skip to main content

 Autophagy and Immune System Remodeling

-The is traditionally divided into two arms ∞ the innate system, which provides a rapid, non-specific first response, and the adaptive system, which develops a highly specific and lasting memory of pathogens.
+The immune system is traditionally divided into two arms ∞ the innate system, which provides a rapid, non-specific first response, and the adaptive system, which develops a highly specific and lasting memory of pathogens.
 Fasting appears to induce a significant remodeling of the innate immune system.

 Studies using transcriptomic and proteomic analysis have shown that a period of intensive fasting leads to notable changes in leukocyte populations, the body’s white blood cells.
 Specifically, these studies observed an elevation in neutrophil populations and a concurrent decrease in lymphocyte populations, all while remaining within normal physiological ranges.